SeekingAura/seekingaura.github.io/about/exp/05-2018_software_tester.md

     title: Exp 8Puzzle A* Academic IA Project (2016)
     url: "/about/exp/2016_academic_proj_8puzzle/"

-# next:
+next:
-#     title: ""
+    title: Exp Teacher IoT - UTP (2018)
-#     url: ""
+    url: "/about/exp/2019_teacher_iot-utp/"
 ---

 ![Mobile tester representation](/assets/img/work/software_tester-2018/mobile_tester.jpeg){: .align-center}
-In 2018, at the university, I was a member of the research/investigation group GRANDE (GRupo de Avanzada eN Desarrollo de softwarE).
+In 2018, at the university, I was a member of the research/investigation group GRANDE (Grupo de Avanzada en Desarrollo de software).
 At that time, the company INDESAP SAS approached the group leader to propose an agreement for participation in a project.
 This project involved the development process of a mobile app for Ukumari Zoo, focusing specifically on software testing, particularly performing manual tests.
 I was invited by the group to participate in this project.
 {: .text-justify}

 # Skills/Tools